Klimentiya/cse15l-lab-reports/LabReport1.md

 1. ![Image](CdNoArgs.png)
 2. The working directory after the command ran was `default/home directory`.
 3. The reason for why the output was taking you back to the `home directory` when running the command cd(change directory).
-Is because when there is no arguments the terminal assumes you want to go back to the `default/home working directory`.
+Is because when there is no arguments the terminal assumes you want to go back to the `default/home directory`.
 4. The output was not an error.